wtsi-hgi/hgi-vault/doc/design.md

 ### Overview

-The system will be comprised of two components, which may share common
+The system will be comprised of three components, which may share common
 code:

 1. A user-facing CLI.
 2. A batch process that actions requests, run periodically.
+Some actions may need to be deferred, for efficiency's sake, which will be published to a message queue.
+3. A consumer of that message queue to action deferred events.
+(Note that this maybe implemented as a mode of the batch process.)

 The purpose of the system is to mark files to be kept or archived, action that respectively, and to delete files that have passed a threshold age.
-Files will be marked by virtue of being hardlinked into special "vault" directories, thus utilising the filesystem an in-band record of state.
+Files will be marked by virtue of being hardlinked into special "vault" directories, thus utilising the filesystem as an in-band record of state.

 #### The Vault